-Stars are considered as the building blocks of galaxies.
+Stars are considered the building blocks of galaxies.
 Without stars, elements that are essential to the formation of life would not exist.

 Much like the formation of the Sun, stars form from interstellar clouds of dust and gas that condense due to gravitational pull.